3270io/3270Connect/docs/basic-usage.md

 The basic usage of `3270Connect` involves running workflows defined in a configuration file.
 The configuration file specifies a sequence of actions to perform, such as connecting to a host, filling fields, and capturing screens.

-As well as performing workflows on a 3270 running instance, 3270Connect can emulate a 3270 sample application using the "github.com/racingmars/go3270" framework.
-Full credit go to racingmars for this excellent coding. "github.com/racingmars/go3270" is Copyright (c) 2020 Matthew R. Wilson, MIT License.
+As well as performing workflows on a 3270 running instance, 3270Connect can emulate a 3270 sample application using the [github.com/racingmars/go3270](https://github.com/racingmars/go3270) framework.
+Full credit go to `racingmars` for this excellent coding.

+`github.com/racingmars/go3270` is Copyright (c) 2020 Matthew R. Wilson, under MIT License.

 To run a workflow, use the following command: